Termite Inspection Cost: 2026 Pricing Guide

 The inspection report

 The inspector provides a written report documenting what was found, where it was found, and the extent of the damage or activity.
+If treatment is needed, see our preparation guide for steps to take before the service visit.
 For real estate inspections, this report goes to the buyer, seller, and lender.
 For homeowner inspections, the report serves as the basis for treatment planning.

 Treatment estimate